holycrap872/ucls-ms-intro-to-cs/CourseMaterials/01_introduction/01_program_humans/lesson_plan.md

 - What is a program?
     - Ask them to come up with examples of a computer
         - They'll say stuff like phone
-    - Ask them to come up with their own definition of computer
+    - Based on what we have here, what's is a good "definition" of a computer?
         - Guide them towards "something that follows instructions"
         - Origin of the word is that it was a human job
             - Just like doctor or lawyer: I'm a computer!
         - Show picture of logarithms tables... this is what computers calculated
     - Ask them to come up with examples of a program
-        - Guide them towards recipe
+        - Guide them towards **recipe**
     - Ask them to come up with their definition of a program
         - Series of instructions for a computer to follow
+        - Produces something of value at the end
     - Define programming language
         - Something that allows a program to be easily understood and followed
+        - English
         - Scratch
 - Introduction:
     - Today we're going to make and solve mazes in a variety of ways